1. Firewalls

 What is a Load Balancer?

-- A device or software that distributes network or application traffic across multiple servers.
+- A device or software that distributes traffic across multiple servers.

 Load Balancing Algorithms

-- Health Checks: Monitors server status and routes traffic only to healthy servers.
+- Health Checks: Only sends traffic to healthy servers.

-- SSL Offloading: Handles SSL encryption/decryption to reduce server load.
+- SSL Offloading: Handles encryption to reduce server load.

 Types of Load Balancing